beab1212/addis-music/README.md

-=> implement access control for image and song assets => don't forget to include big size file's in .gitignore => add advanced auth mechanism(otp) email verification => try to use ai generated arts for songs or albums
+=> implement access control for image and song assets => don't forget to include big size file's in .gitignore => add advanced auth mechanism(otp) email verification